-Ameriprise Financial has implemented a comprehensive Enterprise Risk Management ("ERM") programme for all of its subsidiaries and operations, including the Group.
+Ameriprise Financial Inc. has implemented a comprehensive Enterprise Risk Management ("ERM") programme for all of its subsidiaries and operations, including the Group.
 The ERM program provides a framework for the identification, monitoring and management of risk, including compliance with applicable local regulatory requirements and expectations.

-It is designed to enable the Group to protect the interests of its clients by managing all elements of risk on a forward-looking basis.
+The ERM framework is designed to enable the Group and its subsidiaries to protect the interests of its clients by managing all elements of risk on a forward-looking basis.

 The Group is regulated in many jurisdictions and must ensure it establishes and maintains systems and controls appropriate to its business.
 It must establish, implement and maintain adequate risk management policies and procedures.
-This includes effective procedures for risk assessment, which identify the risks relating to the Group's activities, processes and systems, and where appropriate, set the level of risk tolerated by the Group.
+This includes effective procedures for risk assessment, which identify the risks relating to its activities, processes and systems, and where appropriate, set the level of risk tolerated by the Group and its subsidiaries.